build-canaries/cctray/pages/cctray-1.md

 permalink: /v1/
 ---

-## Introduction

-Various Continuous Integration monitoring/reporting tools exist.
-These tools work by polling Continuous Integration servers for summary information and presenting it appropriately to users.

-If a Continuous Integration server can offer a standard summary format, and a reporting tool can consume the same, then we get interoperability between reporting tools and CI Servers.

-Over the years the _CCTray_ format has become the de-facto standard for this purpose.
-Many CI servers implement their own, richer, APIs but also implement the _CCTray_ feed to support various monitoring tools.

 ## Description

 Summary information will be available as a plain XML string retrievable through an HTTP GET request.